Source Map Generation and Debugging Workflows

 }

-Production debugging requires balancing security, performance, and observability. hidden-source-map generates the .map files on disk but omits the //# sourceMappingURL= comment from the bundle, so the browser never loads them while error tracking platforms that receive an uploaded copy can still symbolicate stack traces.
+Production debugging requires balancing security, performance, and observability. hidden-source-map (Webpack) or build.sourcemap: 'hidden' (Vite) generates .map files on disk but omits the //# sourceMappingURL= comment, so browsers never load them while error-tracking platforms that receive an uploaded copy can still symbolicate stack traces.

 const { sentryWebpackPlugin } = require('@sentry/webpack-plugin');